Last Updated on

 - 2 tbsp butter

 For the Mascarpone (optional - can use store bought instead)

 One or Two Days Ahead of Time - Make the Mascarpone Cheese (Optional Step)

 - Bring the heavy cream almost to a boil.
 Simmer gently for 3 minutes.
 Stir in the lemon juice then continue simmering gently for another 3 minutes.
 Set aside to cool to room temperature.

 - Line a strainer with 3 layers of cheesecloth and place over a deep bowl.
 Pour the cooled cream mixture through the strainer.
 Cover and leave to strain overnight in the refrigerator.
-The next day, when the cheese is very thick, transfer it to a container and keep refrigerated until ready to use.
+The next day, when the cheese is very thick, transfer it to a covered container and keep refrigerated until ready to use.

 One to Two Hours Before Assembly - Make the Pastry Cream

 - In a medium bowl, whisk together the egg yolks, sugar and flour.
 Set aside.

 - In a small sauce pan, heat the milk with the vanilla bean just until scalding.
 (A skin will start to form; tiny bubbles will begin appearing at the edges.)
 Discard the vanilla bean and any skin on the surface of the milk.